Ayassaka/energy-emailer/readme.md

 Notes:

 - The HTML template has to go through a css inliner to be a valid email document.
-- Copy the HTML to `html/` before launching.
 - Image hosting service may need change.